Incorporate BVI Offshore

 MEETINGS

-There is no requirement for directors’ or shareholders’ meetings to be held in the British Virgin Islands (BVI) or for an Annual General Meeting.
-Meetings can be held outside the BVI, via telephone or other electronic means, or directors and shareholders can vote by proxy.
+There is no requirement for directors’ or shareholders’ meetings to be held in the BVI, nor is an Annual General Meeting necessary.
+Meetings can occur outside the BVI or via electronic means, with proxy voting permitted.
+Additionally, BVI companies are not required to file annual returns or maintain audited accounts, simplifying ongoing administrative responsibilities.

 INCORPORATION TIME